Maria Guazzaroni Jacobs, PhD

-Dr. Jaclyn Bosco is the Global Head of Epidemiology and Outcomes Research in Real World Solutions at IQVIA.
-With her practical experience leading observational and low-intervention research studies in North America, Europe, and Asia-Pacific regions, she develops strategies for using non-interventional study methods for real-world evidence generation to support the safety and effectiveness of drugs, biologics and biosimilars, and devices.
+Dr. Jaclyn Bosco Global Head of Epidemiology in Real World Solutions at IQVIA, is responsible for driving real-world evidence (RWE) generation for regulators, clinicians, patients and payers using passive and primary data collection through clinicians and person-generated health to support the safety and effectiveness of drugs, biologics, and medical devices from early clinical development through the post-approval phase.
 She identifies the best approach for capturing data on a global scale as well applies local approaches to address market-specific needs.
 As a thought leader in real world research, she is invited to speak at international congresses and sits on scientific advisory boards and committees.

 Michelle Limoli, PharmD, RPh

-- Senior International Health Science Advisor, Office of the Director, CBER
+Senior International Health Science Advisor, Office of the Director, CBER, FDA, United States

 Michelle Limoli is the Senior International Health Science Advisor in FDA’s CBER.
 She is responsible for coordinating and collaborating on activities and strategic programs with various international organizations and governments, as well as within the CBER.
 During her career at FDA, she has coordinated activities in various harmonization and multilateral initiatives such as ICH, VICH, ICCR, GHTF, IMDRF, APEC RHSC, OECD, and WHO.
 Michelle joined CBER after having worked in the Center for Drug’s international programs, and the Office of the Commissioner, where Michelle served as the Director of FDA’s Europe Office.
 Michelle is a clinical pharmacist with both hospital and community pharmacy experience.